-Lecithin, a product used in commercial cooking and sold as a natural supplement, is sometimes added to milkshakes and smoothies.
-It may be used in powdered form as well as in granules.
-Regardless of whether you take lecithin powder or lecithin granules, always consult your health care provider before adding this supplement to your meal plan.
+Lecithin is a product used in commercial cooking and sold as a nutritional supplement.
+Most lecithin products are derived from soy, and you can buy them in powder form or as granules.
+If you're considering taking lecithin powder or lecithin granules, talk to your doctor before adding this supplement to your routine.

-Lecithin, a substance that resembles fat, resides in the cells of every living thing.
-Commercial food producers isolate lecithin from egg yolks and soybeans to use as an emulsifying agent or a compound that helps mix two substances together, such as oil and vinegar, that do not combine easily.
-Some take it as a natural treatment to help ward off Alzheimer disease, lower cholesterol or lose weight.
-No clinical evidence exists, however, to confirm the use of lecithin for these medical problems.
+Lecithin, a substance that resembles fat, is naturally found in the cells of every living thing.
+There are many food sources of lecithin, including soybeans, eggs, whole grains, peanuts and wheat germ.
+Commercial food producers isolate lecithin from egg yolks and soybeans to use as an emulsifying agent, or a compound that helps mix two substances together that don't combine easily, such as oil and vinegar.